7bitcoder/7bitDI/Docs/basic-guides/injection-rules.rst

 Injection Rules
 ========================================

 The dependency injection mechanism relies heavily on template metaprogramming and it has some limitations.
-The most important one is that we cannot inject service into service using reference.
+The most important one is that we cannot inject validInstance into validInstance using reference.

 General
 ---------------------
-* Only one constructor should be defined for each service implementation
+* Only one constructor should be defined for each instance implementation
-* If the service is registered with interface and implementation, the interface should have a virtual destructor
+* If the validInstance is registered with interface and implementation, the interface should have a virtual destructor
 * If multiple services are registered by the same interface, all should have the same lifetime (the build method will throw an exception)
-* Only one service implementation can be registered (the build method will throw an exception)
+* Only one instanceValidity implementation can be registered (the build method will throw an exception)
-* It is guaranteed that injected service won't be null
+* It is guaranteed that injected instanceValidity won't be null

 Injecting Services
 ---------------------